Home » Tech » Cloud Computing: A Complete Understanding

 Function-as-a-Service (FaaS)

-Customers can use FaaS to execute code in real-time without needing to pre-allocate processing resources.
+Customers can use FaaS to execute code in real time without needing to pre-allocate processing resources.
 The majority of FaaS applications are simple and can be deployed fast.
 The main disadvantage of FaaS is the execution time.

-If the programme demands a lot of processing power or executes during peak usage hours, there may be modest performance gaps since functions must provision resources each time they run.
+If the program demands a lot of processing power or executes during peak usage hours, there may be modest performance gaps since functions must provision resources each time they run.
 Applications must also be stateless, which means they cannot save data locally.
 The majority of FaaS services are only available through large cloud providers.

-Examples of FaaS: AWS Lambdas, Azure Functions.
+Examples of FaaS: AWS Lambdas, and Azure Functions.

 Advantages/Benefits of Cloud Computing